edwargix/notifications-engine/docs/services/matrix.md

 To be able to send notifications via Matrix, do the following steps:

 1. Register a Matrix account
-2. Generate an access token and device ID using the account
+2. Generate an access token and device ID for the account
 3. Upload a profile picture (optional)
 4. Configure notifiers and subscription recipients